 26+ Weaving Projects For Kids

 1. Mini wall hangings

 When weaving with children, it is crucial to begin with the basics.
 You can start with mini DIY wall hangings that you can make using a sturdy twig or a wooden dowel as a base.
-Get your child a weaving loom kit and create a simple woven pattern.
+Get your child a weaving loom kit, braid the yarn, and create a simple woven pattern.
 Attach the finished product to a twig, and voila!
 You have your very own mini wall hanging ready!
-You can also use basic macramé or crochet techniques to build your wall craft.
+You can also use basic macraméiXA craft and knotting technique used to create various textile patterns or objects. or crochet techniquesiXA technique of creating weaving textiles using a needle that hooks loops of threads or yarn to form a pattern. to build your wall craft.